acenet-arc/cloud_from_a_to_z/_episodes/02-day1-the-cloud.md

 - "To understand common cloud terminology"
 - "Get exposure to the various parts of OpenStacks Dashboard"
 keypoints:
-- "Elasticity refers to the ability to scale devices up or down to meet demand."
+- "**Elasticity** refers to the ability to scale devices up or down to meet demand."
-- "A Virtual Machine or Device is simulated with software running on physical hardware."
+- "A **Virtual Machine** or **Virtual Device** is simulated with software running on physical hardware."
-- "A cloud allows one to borrow or rent virtual devices on-demand."
+- "A **cloud** allows one to borrow or rent virtual devices on-demand."
-- "Infrastructure as a Service (IaaS): the service provider provides you with the ability to create and manage virtual devices.
+- "Infrastructure as a Service (**IaaS**): the service provider provides you with the ability to create and manage virtual devices.
 You have complete control over VM configuration."
-- "Platform as a Service (PaaS): the service provider provides you with an environment to build and setup your software."
+- "Platform as a Service (**PaaS**): the service provider provides you with an environment to build and setup your software."
-- "Software as a Service (SaaS): the service provider provides the software and all the infrastructure and operating system configuration and management required to run the software. (e.g. gmail)."
+- "Software as a Service (**SaaS**): the service provider provides the software and all the infrastructure and operating system configuration and management required to run the software. (e.g. gmail)."

 ---